bxcodec/httpcache/README.md

 ```

 ### About RFC 7234 Compliance
 You can disable/enable the RFC Compliance as you want.
-If RFC 7234 is too complex for you, you just can disable it by set the RFCComliance parameters to false
+If RFC 7234 is too complex for you, you can just disable it by set the RFCCompliance parameter to false

 ```go
 _, err := httpcache.NewWithInmemoryCache(client, false, time.Second*60)
 // or
 _, err := httpcache.NewWithCustomStorageCache(client,false, mystorage.NewCustomInMemStorage())
 ```

+The downside of disabling the RFC Compliance, **All the response/request will be cached automatically**.
+Do with caution.

 ### TODOs
 - See the [issues](https://github.com/bxcodec/httpcache/issues)